tsatalos/tsatalos.github.com/creating-an-sql-db-from-world-bank-data.markdown

 </pre>

+Note that the data includes as countries certain useful aggregations - that are not countries themselves.
-Note that the DB is in "attribute-value" form, ie you won't find a very wide table with one row per country and a column per indicator  (there are too many indicators for that), but instead you will find a row for each country/indicator combination (250 country rows x 1200 indicators = approximately 300K rows in the main Data file).
+Also note that the DB is in "attribute-value" form, ie you won't find a very wide table with one row per country and a column per indicator  (there are too many indicators for that), but instead you will find a row for each country/indicator combination (250 country rows x 1200 indicators = approximately 300K rows in the main Data file).
 This is a bit futrher complicated that each such record contains a column for each of the years - ranging from the 70s to now - which does give you extra info if you wanted to do sth with historical trends - but if you don't and you just need let say the country population for each country.... it makes your life quite hrder - given that you don't even know which is the most recent year that the indicator is available for a particular country.

 In the example above I made things simpler by just going a couple years back (2010) to make sure that I can definitely find the indicator - still one cannot assume in general that a value (or even row) exist for a particular country/indicator/year - so the simplistic join query that I have above needs to be replaced with an outer join query instead.